nyasu3w/mrubyc-m5/projects/cardkb/Classes.md

 ### CardKBClass (c_cardkb.cpp) \[USE_CARDKB in c_cardkb.h\]
 A class to use M5Stack CardKB.
 A Constant CardKB is already prepared for default I2C address.
 If the address is different, you need to create a new instance for it.
 If CardKB is not available, CardKB is a FailObject.

+No need to call `destroy` unlike the other classes, even if the object is created by `new`.

 - new(addr)
   > create a new instance of CardKBClass for the card whose i2c address is `addr`